krzysztoffiok/c_elegans_fitness/README.md

 python3 ce_segmentation.py train --dataset=/path/to/dataset --model=/path/to/model_weights<br/>

 If you wish to train your model from MS CoCo weights, please download them from the original repository  (https://github.com/matterport/Mask_RCNN).

+## Citation:<br/>
+If you decide to use here published version of the Mask R-CNN model, model weights or labelled or unlabelled images please cite our work in the following manner:
+(please contact us directly at this time since the paper is still in preparation).